OpenGridForum/DFDL/calls/2023/2023-01-05_DFDL-WG-Call.md

 | 2022-10-06 | If not an erratum, needs to be an experimental feature if to be added to current implementations.
 Mike to think on best way forward.
 | 2022-11-03 | Mike having a rethink on this, prefers an explicit, searchable indicator for the default choice branch.
 | 2022-12-01 | Mike to propose a specific syntax and update issue #34.
+| 2023-01-05 | Steve reviewed the syntax.
+Discussed that using a namespaced value like dfdl:default (or if implemented experimentally, dfdlx:default) might be best.

 |    329     | DFDL 2.0 candidate: Additional binary number reps (Mike) |
 | ---------- | --- |